jrang188/alpine/content/posts/cloud_native_haiti.md

 ### Deploy to Kubernetes

 Integrating the microservices architecture with a Kubernetes cluster deployment is highly recommended to enhance the platform’s resilience, manageability, and agility.
 Thanks to its sophisticated node scheduling and monitoring features, Kubernetes offers superior self-healing capabilities compared to Docker Compose and simplifies infrastructure management by abstracting it into a single, unified deployment platform.
 Developers can efficiently allocate specific resources for deployment using declarative configurations, eliminating system administrators’ need for direct intervention.
-This autonomy allows quicker deployment cycles, as developers can define the desired deployment state through a YAML file (Luksa 2017).\:br
+This autonomy allows quicker deployment cycles, as developers can define the desired deployment state through a YAML file (Luksa 2017).

 Given these advantages, I recommend setting up a Kubernetes cluster through a cloud provider like AWS EKS, Azure AKS, or Google GKE.
-The complexity of configuring our hardware for Kubernetes suggests that a cloud-based solution would be more feasible and practical, especially for HHA, who might have limited IT resources.\:br Additionally, I propose that the SFU School of Computing Science establish a Kubernetes cluster for educational purposes.
+The complexity of configuring our hardware for Kubernetes suggests that a cloud-based solution would be more feasible and practical, especially for HHA, who might have limited IT resources.

+Additionally, I propose that the SFU School of Computing Science establish a Kubernetes cluster for educational purposes.
 This would provide a valuable, hands-on learning environment for students, particularly in courses like CMPT 415, enabling them to deploy and manage their applications effectively while maintaining security and minimizing risks.
-This initiative would enhance their technical skills and prepare them for real-world software development challenges.\:br\_**GitOps**\_ The declarative nature of Kubernetes also introduces us to the concept of GitOps, where the state of the infrastructure and deployment is kept in a Git repository as a single source of truth, therefore enabling a more consistent infrastructure, enhanced visibility and audibility, enhanced security, while utilizing familiar tools and workflows, in this case, Git (Vinto and Bueno 2022).
+This initiative would enhance their technical skills and prepare them for real-world software development challenges.

+**GitOps** The declarative nature of Kubernetes also introduces us to the concept of GitOps, where the state of the infrastructure and deployment is kept in a Git repository as a single source of truth, therefore enabling a more consistent infrastructure, enhanced visibility and audibility, enhanced security, while utilizing familiar tools and workflows, in this case, Git (Vinto and Bueno 2022).
 In conclusion, it improves manageability.

 ### Managed Database

 Despite the benefits of adopting a microservices architecture and utilizing Kubernetes, one significant challenge remains, the need to provision and maintain resources (Gannon, Barga, and Sundaresan 2017).
 This is critical when dealing with sensitive data such as patient records, where a highly resilient system with robust failover capabilities is essential.
-Given that HHA may have limited IT staff and resources, reducing the need for human intervention is crucial, especially concerning database management.\:br
+Given that HHA may have limited IT staff and resources, reducing the need for human intervention is crucial, especially concerning database management.

 To address this, I strongly recommend fully managed services for our database needs.
 For instance, MongoDB Atlas would be more effective than self-hosting a MongoDB container.
 MongoDB Atlas offers comprehensive management services, including automatic maintenance, backups, and redundancy handling (“MongoDB Atlas Database Multi-Cloud Database Service” n.d.).
 This approach not only enhances the reliability and security of our database systems but also allows HHA to focus more on core functions by outsourcing the complex, resource-intensive tasks of database management.
 However, although MongoDB Atlas is a viable option, we should also look for other MongoDB database services.
-Some alternatives include Digital Ocean (“Managed MongoDB Hosting Starting at
-$15/Mo DigitalOcean” n.d.), Azure Cosmos DB, and AWS Document DB (The last two require MongoDB compatibility layer turned on) (“Other Document Database Compatibility — MongoDB Drivers” n.d.).
+Some alternatives include Digital Ocean (“Managed MongoDB Hosting Starting at $15/Mo DigitalOcean” n.d.), Azure Cosmos DB, and AWS Document DB (The last two require MongoDB compatibility layer turned on) (“Other Document Database Compatibility — MongoDB Drivers” n.d.).

 ## Conclusion